Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Multiclassing/Multiclass-Feats/Armored-Warfare.md

 image:
 publish:
 tags: [13A/Characters/Multiclass/Fighter/Trait]
-updated: 2023-04-30
+updated: 2023-05-01
 ---
-# Armored Warfare
+## Armored Warfare

-## Adventurer Tier
+### Adventurer Tier

-Once per battle while wearing heavy armor, use an attack from a class that normally takes an attack penalty while wearing heavy armor without taking that penalty.
+Once per battle while wearing heavy armor, use an attack from a [class](../../Character-Rules/Class.md) that normally takes an attack penalty while wearing heavy armor without taking that penalty.

-## Champion Tier
+### Champion Tier

 You can now ignore heavy armor attack penalties while the escalation die is 3+.